 - Cold water

-- Grind your coffee beans and place them into a pitcher.
+- Grind your coffee beans and place them into a mason jar.

-- Place the lid on your jar and give it a few good shakes to ensure the coffee grounds are evenly distributed.
-Then put it in the fridge overnight.
+- Place the lid on your jar and give it a few good shakes to ensure evenly distributed coffee grounds, then put it in the fridge overnight.

 - Place a cheesecloth or mesh strainer over a pitcher and slowly pour the decaf roast coffee grounds over the filter.